laravel/docs/extending.md

 ### Where To Extend The Session

-Session extensions need to be registered differently than other extensions like Cache and Auth.
-Since sessions are started very early in the request-lifecycle, registering the extensions in a `start` file will happen too late.
-Instead, a [service provider](/docs/ioc#service-providers) will be needed.
+Since sessions are started very early in the request-lifecycle, session extensions need to be registered differently than other extensions like Cache and Auth.
+Instead, a [service provider](/docs/ioc#service-providers) **must** be used.
 You should place your session extension code in the `register` method of your service provider, and the provider should be placed **below** the default `Illuminate\Session\SessionServiceProvider` in the `providers` configuration array.

 ### Writing The Session Extension